-10.4 Write Enable for Volatile Status Register
+10.4 Write Enable for Volatile Register (50H)

-The non-volatile Status Register bits can also be written to as volatile bits.
-This gives more flexibility to change the system configuration and memory protection schemes quickly without waiting for the typical non-volatile bit write cycles or affecting the endurance of the Status Register non-volatile bits.
-The Write Enable for Volatile Status Register command must be issued prior to a Write Status Register command.
-The Write Enable for Volatile Status Register command will not set the Write Enable Latch bit, it is only valid for the Write Status Register command to change the volatile Status Register bit values.
+The non-volatile Status Register and Configure Register bits can also be written to as volatile bits.
+This gives more flexibility to change the system configuration and memory protection schemes quickly without waiting for the typical non-volatile bit write cycles or affecting the endurance of the Status Register and Configure Register non-volatile bits.
+The Write Enable for Volatile Register command must be issued prior to a Write Status Register or Write Configure Register command, and any other commands cannot be inserted between them.
+The Write Enable for Volatile Register command will not set the Write Enable Latch, LB3, LB2 and LB1 bits, it is only valid for the Write Status Register or Write Configure Register command to change the volatile Register bit values.

-The sequence of issuing Write Enable for Volatile Status Register instruction is: CS# goes low→ sending Write Enable for Volatile Status Register instruction code→ CS# goes high.
+The sequence of issuing Write Enable for Volatile Register instruction is: CS# goes low→ sending Write Enable for Volatile Register instruction code→ CS# goes high.